rehierl/node-tree-outliner/3-1-0-design-2.md

 ## open state

-Once a section's first node is entered, this first node and any subsequent node must be associated with it.
+Once a section's first node is entered, this first node and any subsequent node must be associated with it until that section is closed.
 An algorithm therefore needs additional rules that enable it to determine when to begin with the association of nodes.

 A section is considered to be "open" as soon as the next subsequent node must be associated with it.

 (initialized -> open)
-A section can only change to its state to "open", if its current state is "initialized".
+A section can only change its state to "open", if its current state is "initialized".

 <!-- ======================================================================= -->